Cryo-electron microscopy: Early development

-In the 1960s, the use of transmission electron microscopy for structure determination of biological samples was limited because of the radiation damage due to high energy electron beams.
+In the 1960s, transmission electron microscopy of biological samples was limited because of radiation damage from the high energy electron beams.
 Scientists hypothesized that examining specimens at low temperatures would reduce beam-induced radiation damage.
-Both liquid helium (−269 °C or 4 K or −452.2 °F) and liquid nitrogen (−195.79 °C or 77 K or −320 °F) were considered as cryogens, however high stability was never achieved.
+Both liquid helium (−269 °C or 4 K or −452 °F) and liquid nitrogen (−195.79 °C or 77 K or −320 °F) were considered as cryogens, however high stability was never achieved.
 In 1980, Erwin Knapek and Jacques Dubochet published comments on beam damage at cryogenic temperatures sharing observations that:

 Thin crystals mounted on carbon film were found to be from 30 to 300 times more beam-resistant at 4 K than at room temperature...
 Most of our results can be explained by assuming that cryoprotection in the region of 4 K is strongly dependent on the temperature.

-However, these results were not reproducible and just two years later amendments were published, along with a commentary in Nature, indicating that the beam resistance was less significant than initially anticipated.
-The protection gained at 4 K was closer to "tenfold for standard samples of L-valine", than what was previously stated.
-While cryo-EM samples are routinely collected at liquid nitrogen temperatures, work has continued to understand sample behavior and collect at liquid helium temperatures.
+However, these results were not reproduced.
+Amendments were published two years later, along with a commentary in Nature, indicating that the beam resistance was less significant than anticipated.
+The protection gained at 4 K was closer to "tenfold for standard samples of L-valine" than what was previously stated.
+While cryo-EM samples are routinely collected at liquid nitrogen temperatures, work has continued to understand sample behavior at liquid helium temperatures.

-In 1981, Alasdair McDowall and Jacques Dubochet, scientists at the European Molecular Biology Laboratory, reported the first successful implementation of cryo-EM.
-McDowall and Dubochet vitrified pure water in a thin film by spraying it onto a hydrophilic carbon film that was rapidly plunged into cryogen (liquid propane or liquid ethane cooled to 77 K).
-The thin layer of amorphous ice was less than 1 μm thick and an electron diffraction pattern confirmed the presence of amorphous/vitreous ice.
-In 1984, Dubochet's group demonstrated the power of cryo-EM in structural biology with analysis of vitrified adenovirus type 2, T4 bacteriophage, Semliki Forest virus, Bacteriophage CbK, and Vesicular-Stomatitis-Virus.
-This paper is generally considered to mark the origin of Cryo-EM, and the technique has been developed to the point of becoming routine at numerous laboratories throughout the world.
+In 1981, scientists at the European Molecular Biology Laboratory reported the first successful cryo-EM.
+Researchers sprayed pure water onto a hydrophilic carbon film that was rapidly plunged into cryogen (liquid propane or liquid ethane cooled to 77 K).
+The thin layer of amorphous ice formed on the film was less than 1 μm thick and an electron diffraction pattern confirmed the presence of amorphous/vitreous ice.
+In 1984 the group demonstrated the power of cryo-EM in structural biology by analysing vitrified adenovirus type 2, T4 bacteriophage, Semliki Forest virus, Bacteriophage CbK, and Vesicular stomatitis virus.
+The paper marked the origin of Cryo-EM, and the technique has become routine in laboratories throughout the world.

-The energy of the electrons used for imaging (80–300 kV) can lead to the breaking of covalent bonds in organic and biological samples.
-When imaging such specimens it is necessary to limit the electron exposure used to acquire the image.
-These low exposures require that the images of thousands or even millions of identical frozen molecules be selected, aligned, and averaged to obtain high-resolution maps, using specialized software.
-A significant improvement in structural features was achieved in 2012 by the introduction of direct electron detectors and better computational algorithms.
+The energy of the electrons used for imaging (80–300 kV) can break covalent bonds in organic and biological samples.
+Imaging biological specimens requires minimising electron exposure.
+Low exposures require images of thousands or millions of frozen molecules be selected, aligned, and averaged to obtain high-resolution maps, using specialized software.
+The 2012 introduction of direct electron detectors and better computational algorithms significantly improved structural features.